emad-elsaid/xlog/docs/Usage.md

         Build all pages as static site in this directory -index string
-        Index file name used as home page (default "index") -readonly
+        Index file name used as home page (default "index") -og.domain string
+        opengraph domain name to be used for meta tags of og:* and twitter:*
+  -readonly
         Should xlog hide write operations, read-only means all write operations will be disabled -sidebar